michaelforney/oscmix/README.md

 By default, oscmix will listen for OSC messages on `udp!127.0.0.1!7222` and send to `udp!127.0.0.1!8222`.

-See the manual, [oscmix.1], for more full information.
+See the manual, [oscmix.1], for more information.

 [oscmix.1]: https://michaelforney.github.io/oscmix/oscmix.1.html